Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

-Finally, we consider the regime where the three couplings generally enable the fulfillment of $\vec{L}_{\triangle}=0$ in Eq.~(\ref{def_l}) and we unveil the ground state nature of this intriguing phase.
+{\bf Classical spin liquid phase.} Finally, we consider the regime where the three couplings generally enable the fulfillment of $\vec{L}_{\triangle}=0$ in Eq.~(\ref{def_l}) and we unveil the ground state nature of this intriguing phase.
 Even though satisfying $\vec{L}_{\triangle}=0$ in an isolated triangle is possible, this does not immediately imply that achieving $\vec{L}_{\triangle}=0$ in each individual triangle of the full system is a trivial task.
-In Ref.~\cite{Moessner2017} a generic bond disordered kagome system is investigated and arguments are provided that, indeed, $\vec{L}_{\triangle}=0$ can be satisfied in each triangle.
-Even more, the authors construct global ground states where each triangle may realize up to two possible spin configurations that locally obey $\vec{L}_{\triangle}=0$.
-In total, this results in an extensively, but discretely degenerate classical spin liquid forming a set of the ground states with the cardinality $\aleph_0$, which they dub {\it jammed spin liquid}.
+In Ref.~\cite{Moessner2017} a generic bond disordered kagome system was investigated for which it was shown that $\vec{L}_{\triangle}=0$ can be satisfied in each triangle.
+Furthermore, the authors constructed global ground states where each triangle may realize up to two possible spin configurations that locally obey $\vec{L}_{\triangle}=0$ resulting in an extensively, but discretely degenerate classical spin liquid forming a set of the ground states with the cardinality $\aleph_0$, which was named ''jammed spin liquid''.